tkt-lapio/tkt-lapio.github.io/_posts/1969-28-12-about-googling.markdown

 ## You can only use key words if you wish.

 Nowadays Google is quite good at interpreting complete sentences.
 However, sometimes a full sentence may distort the results, as it contains many irrelevant words.
-You can also just use key words in your searches, like  "Ubuntu command line move to folder" instead of "How to move to a folder in Ubuntu command line" sijaan.
+You can also just use key words in your searches, like  "Ubuntu command line move to folder" instead of "How to move to a folder in Ubuntu command line".

 ## Use context words.